Get the latest in farmland investing and selling farmlandSubscribe

 Overview of Land Buying Options

 Before we get into the discussion, let's take a quick look at why AcreTrader is the most attractive option to diversify your portfolio with an attractive long-term investment in farmland.

 While farmland investment funds, REITs, and outright ownership of land all provide solutions for investing in farmland, each have distinct drawbacks.

 Investing in Land With Private Equity

 Indeed, the attractiveness of farmland as an investment has attracted a large amount of investment in farmland private equity, as the chart below shows over $25 billion raised by global farm funds since 2007.

 Many of these private equity funds measure their assets in the hundreds of millions or even billions of dollars, and we think there is well over $20 billion invested already in the U.S. market alone (for context, the value of total U.S. farmland is measured in the trillions of dollars).

 This type of scale provides great leverage in farming, back office functions, and ability to participate in auctions of large farms.

 To reiterate, we think farm funds have a place in the U.S. market, and some of these funds have great teams, processes, approaches, and returns.
-However, for the overwhelming majority of investors looking to diversify their portfolio with farmland, AcreTrader offers a far more practical approach.
+However, for the overwhelming majority of investors looking to diversify their portfolio with farmland, AcreTrader offers a more practical approach.

 Investing in Ag Land With Publicly Traded REITs

 While publicly-traded farmland REITs provide investors easy access to farmland, they also lack many of the highly attractive reasons why investors buy land in the first place: to get away from the stock market and to reduce volatility.